 The Board may make, adopt, amend, and repeal the Bylaws of the Company (the "Bylaws").
 Notwithstanding anything contained in this Certificate of Incorporation or the Bylaws to the contrary, Bylaws 3, 6, 8, 12, 13, 14, 15, 18, 19 and 37 may not be amended or repealed by the stockholders, and no provision inconsistent therewith may be adopted by the stockholders, without the affirmative vote of the holders of at least 66 2/3% of the voting power of the outstanding Voting Stock (as defined below), voting together as a single class.
 For the purposes of this Certificate of Incorporation, "Voting Stock" means capital stock of the Company of any class or series entitled to vote generally in the election of directors of the Company (each, a "Director").
-Notwithstanding anything contained in this Certificate of Incorporation to the contrary, the affirmative vote of the holders of at least 66 2/3% of the Voting Stock, voting together as a single class, is required to amend or repeal, or to adopt any provision inconsistent with, this Article VI.
+Notwithstanding anything contained in this Certificate of Incorporation to the contrary, the affirmative vote of the holders of at least 66 2/3% of the holders of at least 66 2/3% of the Voting Stock.